Common wombat

-The common wombat (Vombatus ursinus), also known as the bare-nosed wombat, is a marsupial, one of three extant species of wombats and the only one in the genus Vombatus.
+The common wombat (Vombatus ursinus), also known as the bare-nosed wombat, is a marsupial, one of three extant species of wombats and the sole extant member of the genus Vombatus.
 It has three subspecies: Vombatus ursinus hirsutus, found on the Australian mainland;

 Vombatus ursinus tasmaniensis (Tasmanian wombat), found in Tasmania; and Vombatus ursinus ursinus (Bass Strait wombat), found on Flinders Island and Maria Island in the Bass Strait.

 The mainland subspecies is the largest of the three, with its largest specimens measuring up to 1.2 m and 35 kg.
 The common wombat is herbivorous, mainly nocturnal, and lives in burrows.
 Being a marsupial, its joeys inhabit a pouch on the mother for around five months after birth.

 Taxonomy

-1807 illustration of the now-extinct wombats of King Island (Note: Probably the Bass Strait species.)
+An 1807 illustration of the now-extinct wombats of King Island (Note: Probably the Bass Strait subspecies.)

 The common wombat was first described by George Shaw in 1800.

 There are three extant subspecies of the common wombat, confirmed in 2019: